mabdn/feasible-interpretable-trajectory-prediction/README.md

 ## Description

-I developed this network for my Bachelor's thesis during a 6-months part-time (25h/week) position as thesis student at the [FZI Research Center for Information Technology](https://www.fzi.de/).
+I developed this network for my bachelor's thesis "*Prior Knowledge Integration for Feasible and Interpretable Trajectory Prediction*" during a 6-months part-time (25h/week) position as thesis student at the [FZI Research Center for Information Technology](https://www.fzi.de/).

 ### Experience Gained